dkhalanskyjb/journal/JOURNAL.md

 Had the main coroutine guy explain obvious things to me:
 <https://github.com/Kotlin/kotlinx.coroutines/pull/3595/files#r1102542930>
 At this point, I'm more of a plant than a man.

+Also, my ear aches terribly.
+A "ligament" they call it in English? in my mouth is really stressed, so the whole right half of my face is in pain, especially the ear.

+Walking through the PRs in coroutines, but I also must fix my computer.
+I found the root cause of all my issues: the new Ubuntu version uses Wayland by default, but on my work computer, I'm still rocking i3.
+Quite expected that my programs would crash on startup.
+It's a shame that I must migrate, because by the nature of my work, I have to use IntelliJ IDEA, which doesn't work well on
+Wayland: the text is all blurry.
+Trying to migrate using `apt`, I still encounter issues, so I might as well try to keep the course of using the nix package manager, slowly migrating all the software I use to it, leaving behind only the software that has to run as a system service.